Healthcare Areas

 Family overall rating of care

-How family members rated the overall care at the site, in a 2019 survey. (see data dictionary)
+How family members rated the overall care at the site, in a 2022-23 survey. (see data definition)

 What do you think?

-- When looking at results by site, how does the overall rating compare to other long term care family experience measure results?
+- When looking at results by site, how does the overall rating compare to other family experience measure results for continuing care homes – type A (formerly long term care)?
 Does a positive result here show positive results among other measures, and the reverse?
 For example, do sites with better food ratings consistently have better overall care ratings?

 - Are there differences between zones?
-Between providers?
-Between mainly rural and urban zones or sites?
 What factors could account for these differences?

 Understanding “family overall rating of care”

-In a survey conducted from May to October 2017, the HQCA asked family members of residents living in long term care:
+In a survey conducted in 2022-23, Health Quality Alberta asked family members of residents living in continuing care homes – type A (formerly long term care):

-Using any number from 0 to 10, where 0 is the worst care possible and 10 is the best care possible, what number would you use to rate the care at the nursing home (site)?
+Using any number from 0 to 10, where 0 is the worst care possible and 10 is the best care possible, what number would you use to rate the care at the continuing care home?

 Family members could choose a number from 0 to 10